 This quick five-minute video reiterates the importance of good data management.
 It uses real-world examples of poor data storage, lack of metadata, and the impact of reusability.

-During Your Research Process
+During Your Research

-After Your Research Ends
+After Research Ends